LiberTEM/LiberTEM/docs/source/architecture.rst

 finished.

-The Core is tasked with orchestrating the execution of Jobs, which are computations on a whole DataSet or on a region of interet.
+The Core is tasked with orchestrating the execution of Jobs, which are computations on a whole DataSet or on a region of interest.
 It subdivides Jobs into smaller Tasks and distributes them on the cluster, or executes them locally.
 Our implementation will use dask, so the Core will contain a dask client, which speaks to the dask scheduler, which itself will speak to dask